top of page

 237_i-2696051-DIGITAL_HIGHRES-4430_150484-42726102_edited.jpg

-Although I am not an accredited sports psychologist, I am a registered psychologist with advanced training in psychology at a Master's level.
-Through personal experience and by working professionally with endurance athletes, I’ve identified the key mental skills development areas that are often brought up and addressed.
+I am a registered psychologist with advanced training in psychology at a Master's level.
+Through personal experience and by working professionally with endurance athletes, I’ve identified the key mental skills development areas that are often brought up and addressed with evidence based strategies.
 These areas include:

 Training: